-As of September 30, 2017, we maintained a \$375 million Credit Facility, which matures in August 2020, with SunTrust Bank and other lenders, or the Lenders.
-During the Credit Facility's revolving period, which extends to August 2018, it bears interest at London Interbank Offered Rate, or LIBOR, plus 200 basis points, and after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years.
-The Credit Facility is secured by all of the assets held by Funding I, under which we had \$253.8 million outstanding as of September 30, 2017.
-The annualized weighted average cost of debt for the year ended September 30, 2017, inclusive of the fee on the undrawn commitment on the Credit Facility and amendment costs, was 3.14%.
-As of September 30, 2017 and 2016, we had \$121.2 million and \$117.1 million of unused borrowing capacity under our Credit Facility, respectively, subject to the regulatory restrictions.
-We believe that our capital resources provide us with the flexibility to take advantage of market opportunities when they arise.
-Our use of leverage, as calculated under the asset coverage ratio of the 1940 Act, may generally range between 70% and 90% of our net assets, or 40% to 50% of our Managed Assets.
+As of September 30, 2018, we maintained a \$405 million Credit Facility, which matures in November 2022, with the Lenders.
+During the Credit Facility's revolving period, which extends to November 2020, it bears interest at London Interbank Offered Rate, or LIBOR, plus 200 basis points, and after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years.
+The Credit Facility is secured by all of the assets held by Funding I, under which we had \$333.7 million outstanding as of September 30, 2018.
+The Credit Facility had a weighted average interest rate of 4.25% and 3.18%, exclusive of the fee on undrawn commitments as of September 30, 2018 and 2017, respectively.
+As of September 30, 2018 and 2017, we had \$71.3 million and \$121.2 million, respectively, of unused borrowing capacity under our Credit Facility, subject to the regulatory restrictions.
+We believe that our capital resources will provide us with the flexibility to take advantage of market opportunities when they arise.
+Our use of leverage, as calculated under the asset coverage requirements of the 1940 Act, may generally range between 70% and 90% of our net assets, or 40% to 50% of our Managed Assets.
 We cannot assure investors that our leverage will remain within the range.
 The amount of leverage that we employ will depend on our assessment of the market and other factors at the time of any proposed borrowing.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for more information.
+See "Recent Developments" for more information.